CBurhoe/CSF/csf_assign05/README.txt

  and Room::add_member() and Room::remove_member().
 For each of these functions, the entire function scope was considered to be a critical section, with the exception of MessgaeQueue::dequeue().

+ These critical sections were synchronized with the use of mutex locks, which were abstracted by use of the Guard object.
+Locks prevent multiple threads from accessing a critical section simultaneously, and thus are used to prevent accesses to the shared data structures in this program.
+ Additionally, semaphores were used with the MessageQueue structure as a way to indicate to receivers when a sender has broadcast messages within a room, and when those messages were available to be read.